slaff/Sming/Readme.md

 ## "Tasty" branch
 This branch contains all "tasty" features that are not merged into the official Sming develop branch.
 For the moment these include:
-- Faster interrupts so that there is less flickering. ( [PR 774](https://github.com/SmingHub/Sming/pull/774) )
-- Fix for loosing final bytes when using rBoot Over-The-Air. ( [PR 769](https://github.com/SmingHub/Sming/pull/769) )
+- Be able to configure the address location of rBoot roms.
+Be able to use the factory-default reset rom.
 - Allow setting the wifi station configuration without persisting it in flash. ( [PR 734](https://github.com/SmingHub/Sming/pull/734) )
 - Better Heap Allocation. ( [PR 696](https://github.com/SmingHub/Sming/pull/696) )
 - SSL with the help of [AXTLS-8266](https://github.com/igrr/axtls-8266) ( [PR 596](https://github.com/SmingHub/Sming/pull/596))
 - MQTT callback on delivering a message with QoS 1 or 2. ( [PR 617](https://github.com/SmingHub/Sming/pull/617) )
+- ~~Fix for loosing final bytes when using rBoot Over-The-Air. ( [PR 769](https://github.com/SmingHub/Sming/pull/769) )~~
+- ~~Faster interrupts so that there is less flickering. ( [PR 774](https://github.com/SmingHub/Sming/pull/774) )~~
 - ~~MQTT: Better memory usage and no limits for username, password and clientid.~~ Merged
 - ~~Fix for slow booting.~~ Merged
 - ~~rBoot Makefile switch to enable the switch temp functions.~~ Merged